jh3899/mentorship-2022/_collections/_mentors/2021-10-20-andrea-eleazar.md

 ### Interests

-I've been playing violin for 14 years (thereforeâ€¦orch dork).
+I've been playing violin for 14 years (therefore... orch dork).
 I listen to kpop (too much), jpop, lofi, and game/film OSTs.
-I like anime/kdramas and video games (e.g. Zelda, Fire Emblem, PokÃ©mon, Xenoblade, Cookie Run, recently Genshin).
-I'm a big foodie and love trying new foods and boba spots â€“ milk tea or yakult are my go-tos!
+I like anime/kdramas and video games (e.g. Zelda, Fire Emblem, Pokemon, Xenoblade, Cookie Run, recently Genshin).
+I'm a big foodie and love trying new foods and boba spots - milk tea or yakult are my go-tos!
 I also enjoy writing; I'm into stationery and mechanical keyboards and am always trying to create the perfect desk setup.

 ### What to Expect From Me